-So you’ll need to make sure they’re eating a complete and balanced food: a balanced diet for puppies provides all the necessary nutrients in the proper quantities and, just as importantly, the proper ratios to each other.
+So you’ll need to make sure they’re eating a complete and balanced food: a diet that provides all the necessary nutrients in the proper quantities and, just as importantly, the proper ratios to each other.

-Here’s a look at what makes up a high-quality puppy diet.
+Here’s a look at what makes up a high-quality puppy diet:Water

 Essential vitamins like vitamin E will help keep your puppy’s immune system healthy, while vitamin A will help maintain skin and hair.